davidgetzen/Search/README.txt

 Input 3: “Jonathan Swift Kumon”
 Output 3:
 1 - Jonathan Swift
-2 - Harappa
+2 - Girolamo Aleandro
-3 - Nigeria
+3 - Jerome Callet
-4 - Ontology
+4 - Pope Clement III
-5 - Kuomintang
+5 - Manasseh
-6 - Netherlands
+6 - Free-running sleep
-7 - Portugal
+7 - Harappa
-8 - Nazi Germany
+8 - Pale Fire
-9 - Joseph Stalin
+9 - Kuomintang
-10 - Pope Clement III
+10 - John Major

 TEST THREE: Query given where the first word is recognized within the XML, and the second is not recognized within the XML.
 For clairty's sake